8 Anatomy of Aircraft & Spacecraft

 The horizontal and vertical tails also have trailing edge flaps.
 On the horizontal tail, they are called the elevators, and on the vertical tail, it is called the rudder.
 Deflecting the elevators up and down (both sides of the elevator move together), as shown in the figure below, the relative lift on the horizontal tail is increased or decreased.
 The primary effect is changing the airplane’s pitching moment about its center of gravity.
 Therefore, the pilot’s use of the elevator controls the airplane’s pitch attitude.
 The function of the trimmable tail has already been discussed.

-The elevators are a pair of differential flaps on the horizontal tail, which will cause the airplane to pitch when applied.
+The elevators are a pair of differential flaps on the horizontal tail, which will cause the airplane to pitch.

 Similarly, deflecting the rudder left or right produces a yawing moment, i.e., the rudder deflection produces a nose-left or nose-right response, depending on the direction of angular deflection, as shown in the figure below.
 Like the ailerons, the elevator and the rudder may have segmented sections, especially on larger airplanes, the activation of which is phased in or out as a function of airspeed.